Planning to travel to one of the most exclusive and gorgeous Caribbean islands? Look no further.

-In this post, I am sharing all my tips on the things to do in St Barts and how to make the most of your vacation on this spectacular island.
+In this article, I am sharing all things to do in St Barts and useful practical tips so that you can plan a flawless trip to this spectacular island.

 I spent two weekends there, the first one was for work and I checked all the possible hotels on the island, which turned out well now so that I can share with you my personal reviews.

-So here are my most heartfelt suggestions on the things you should do and visit.
+So here below my St Barths Guide with all my persona suggestions on the things you should do and visit.

 The first thing you need to do when you get to St Barth and get out of the plane is to get a car.